Jon Hamm Rumored To Be Ben Affleck’s Batman Replacement

 “It depends on the script, what the story is.
 I am a huge comic book fan, always have been.
 I’ve read comic books since I was 9 or younger.
 And I’m pretty knowledgeable about a lot of them.
 And I like the genre, and I like when they’re done well…I saw Black Panther and I was this, ‘This movie is great.’
 Friend of mine is a showrunner on Legion, which I just watched last night.
 It’s great.
 So there’s a lot of interesting things out there.
 But it depends on the story.
 It all comes down to the story.”

-Jon Hamm does not want to give anyone the wrong idea as he realizes that words can be turned around and misconstrued.
-He wants to let everyone know that he’s “never had a conversation about it, literally” with Warner Bros. or anyone.
+Jon Hamm does not want to give anyone the wrong idea, as he realizes that words can be turned around and misconstrued.
+He wants to let everyone know that he’s “never had a conversation about it, literally,” with Warner Bros. or anyone.

 Jon Hamm stepping into the role as Batman?
 Rumors that Michael B. Jordan could don the cape as Superman?
-After Justice League, fans thought that the DC Extended Universe finally had their team together for a great future.
-Unfortunately, that no longer seems to be the case and there is nothing but chaos surrounding the team of superheroes.
-Now, one of the big questions that remain is – Would a mad man fit the part of the Dark Knight?
+After Justice League, fans thought that the DC Extended Universe finally had their team together and locked-in for a great future.
+Unfortunately, that no longer seems to be the case — and there is nothing but chaos surrounding the team of superheroes.